Journalists grabbed, shoved by ICE agents in New York immigration court, video shows

 Tuesday’s incident, which occurred at 26 Federal Plaza, comes amid growing tensions nationally over ICE tactics.
 Critics say officers are being overly aggressive, while the agency says the safety of agents is at risk.

 In Illinois, four protesters are facing federal charges after weekend clashes in suburban Chicago – including one who allegedly threatened to kill an agent.
-And last week in the same building, an ICE officer who shoved a mother to the floor at immigration courthouse was relieved of current duties.
+Last week, in the same building, an ICE officer who shoved a mother to the floor at the immigration courthouse was relieved of current duties.
+The incident was caught on camera.

 Tuesday’s encounter was condemned by immigration groups and Democratic politicians.